Section 2173 of GEOL20

 The above section has a mandatory online component.
 This is a Petaluma Transfer Track class and is open to all students.
 Transfer Track classes start late and end early and do not meet during finals week.

-Pay careful attention to my Spring schedule as I am teaching both Regular semester courses (geology) and Transfer Track courses. i.e., late start courses (environmental science.)
+Pay careful attention to my Fall schedule as I am teaching both Regular semester courses (geology) and Transfer Track courses. i.e., late start courses (natural disasters.)
 Check the JC Schedule of courses website: https://portal.santarosa.edu/SRWeb/SR_ScheduleOfClasses.aspx

 Text: Physical Geology, Steve Earle.
 Open access textboobk (i.e., it's free!)
 Link to the website: https://opentextbc.ca/geology/

-We will be using CANVAS for all online course management including weekly online quizzes, exam scores (gradebook function), project submissions (via electronic uploads), and lecture PDFs for all classes.
+We will be using CANVAS for all online course management including weekly online quizzes, wiki-pages, glossaries, exam scores (gradebook function), project submissions (via electronic uploads), and lecture pages for all classes.

 Please check out the evolution of the Petaluma student garden on instagram.

 Ph.D.
 Geological Oceanography, University of Rhode Island (2009)

 2010 - 2013: Visiting Assistant Professor, St. Lawrence University.

 2009 - 2010: Postdoctoral Research, University of Rhode Island.